Trust Accounting

 What is commingling in vacation rental trust accounting?

-Commingling means mixing property owner funds (which belong to the owners and must be held in trust) with the management company's own operating funds.
+Commingling means mixing property owner funds with the management company's own operating funds.
 It's one of the most serious trust accounting violations and can result in license suspension or legal liability.

 How often should vacation rental trust accounts be reconciled?

 At minimum, monthly.
-High-volume operations may reconcile more frequently.
 Reconciliation should happen at the property level and the owner level — not just a total account balance check against the bank statement.

 Can I use QuickBooks for vacation rental trust accounting?

-QuickBooks can track financial transactions, but it wasn't built for the specific requirements of vacation rental trust accounting — particularly the reservation-to-disbursement flow, property-level ledgers, and owner statement generation.
-Many management companies use QuickBooks for their operating expenses while using a purpose-built PMS for trust accounting on the rental operations side.
+QuickBooks can track financial transactions, but it wasn't built for vacation rental trust accounting — particularly the reservation-to-disbursement flow, property-level ledgers, and owner statement generation.

 What's the difference between gross and net owner disbursement?

-Gross disbursement is the full rental income before management fees and other deductions.
-Net disbursement is what the owner actually receives after management fees, cleaning fees, maintenance charges, and any other applicable deductions.
-Trust accounting errors often occur when disbursements are calculated on gross rather than net, or when deductions aren't applied before funds are released.
+Gross disbursement is the full rental income before deductions.
+Net disbursement is what the owner receives after management fees, cleaning fees, maintenance charges, and other deductions.
+Trust accounting errors often occur when disbursements are calculated on gross rather than net.

 What should a vacation rental owner statement include?

-A complete owner statement should include: all reservation income for the period, management fees deducted, cleaning and maintenance charges, any owner-approved expenses, security deposit status, and the net disbursement amount.
+All reservation income for the period, management fees deducted, cleaning and maintenance charges, owner-approved expenses, security deposit status, and the net disbursement amount.
 It should match the internal trust ledger exactly.

 Schedule a demo